-In a typical listening room, there are many reflections, each causing a comb filter effect when combined with the direct signal path at your ear.
+In a typical listening room, there are many reflections, each causing a comb filter effect when combined with the direct signal path at your ear, and/or with each other.
 Those are different than room resonance ringing effects.
 Both are often substantial issues.
 At the higher frequencies above about 300HZ, there are so many reflections creating comb filter effects, that nulls or cancellations created by one reflection combining with the direct path at your ear are largely filled in by other reflection paths, that will have cancellations at other random frequencies.
-Because of the frequency resolution of the ear-brain mechanism, these comb filter effects above about 300HZ largely average out and liven the sound a bit.
+Because of the frequency resolution of the ear-brain mechanism, these comb filter effects above roughly 300HZ largely average out and can liven the sound a bit (short term reverb).
 Side wall reflections add a sense of spaciousness to the sound, but this spaciousness is always the same for any recording, so it could get tedious to listen to over time in some cases.
 It can also dominate any imaging cues embedded in the recording, if there is any.
 Proximity of the speaker to the room boundaries (walls or large hard furniture), will have a large effect on the frequency response of the speaker, from the point of view of the listening position, especially in the lower frequency range (generally below about 700HZ).
 Many speakers are designed to depend on this room boundary reinforcement of low frequencies, while other speakers are designed to be used several feet from any walls.
-The latter will need to use what's called "baffle step correction" EQ, to compensate for the lack of reinforcement below somewhere around 700HZ (depending on several variables).
+The latter will need to use what's called "baffle step correction" EQ, to compensate for the lack of reinforcement below somewhere typically around 700HZ (depending on several variables).

 Published speaker driver frequency response graphs are done in the "professional" world with the driver mounted on a large wall, facing into an anechoic chamber (acoustically dead - no reflections at all).
 Although there's a lot to be said for standardization here, this is not necessarily very similar to how these same drivers will be used in the real world.
 Acoustic energy diffracts, or bends, at the lower frequencies, but not so much at the higher frequencies.
 This means that the wall in that anechoic testing chamber will reinforce the lower frequencies much more than the front surface of a typical speaker cabinet, especially if it's intended to be positioned several feet out from any walls.

-Rooms with many hard parallel surfaces and corners will ring at various frequencies.
+Most rooms that have many hard parallel surfaces and corners will ring at various frequencies.
 Ringing has both a start up time, and a decay time.
 A quick transient may not last long enough to cause significant room ringing, but a sustained note is likely to.
 If your measurement system uses transient type test signals such as pink noise or a single short pulse (which theoretically has equal energy at all frequencies), you may not see the effects of room ringing, because of the required start up time of the room resonance.
 If you instead use tone bursts in a gaussian envelop (or any variation of that), you'll be able to see the effects of room and driver resonance (ringing).
 Real world music is usually made up of both transients and sustained tones, so it's best to look at how a room reacts to each when considering tradeoffs.

 Either extreme, (too many room reflections and/or ringing vs. a "dead" room approximating an anechoic chamber) is considered less desirable.
 I agree with Linkwitz where he basically says that the acoustics of an average living room with all the typical furnishings is actually about as good as it gets.
 It's impossible to create a "perfect" reproduction system for many reasons.
 It's always about choosing the best set of tradeoffs for a given situation.
 On the bottom line, a room with good acoustics is a room that is pleasant to listen in.
-It has many reflections, but they all average out pretty much over most frequencies, and liven up the sound a bit.
+It has many reflections, but they all average out pretty much over most frequencies, and liven up the sound a bit, but not too much.

 This is the range of bass, where most of the warmth comes from.
 Personally I love low bass.
 It's often the biggest difference between good speakers and great speakers.
 It's presence will have a significant "psycho-acoustic" effect on how you perceive the upper frequencies.
 Virtually all percussive instruments have significant energy in this range, not just a "bass" instrument.
 It's been said that the sense of depth in the soundstage is highly dependent on the bass response going low enough.
 "Good bass" in my opinion, is a speaker that is acoustically somewhat flat down to about 40HZ.
 "Great bass" goes down to 30HZ flat within a few dB.
 Below that is arguably even better, but many recordings that actually have energy that low are often EQ'd by the recording engineer for the "typical" speaker or "studio monitor", which means they've exaggerated the very low end.
 This can be too much with a speaker that measures acoustically flat down to 20HZ (my experience).
 Because of this, I find that 30HZ is actually a better place to extend to.
 It takes significantly more amplifier power and cone surface area to function well down to 20HZ rather than just 30HZ.
 Plus, the lower frequencies go through walls and bother neighbors more if that's an issue.
 Movie theaters use concrete block walls to try to isolate bass leakage between rooms in a multiplex theater building, because nothing else can do the job.
 It's about mass at bass frequencies.
 All the conventional acoustically absorptive materials do little or nothing at bass frequencies.
-They start to work in the midrange frequencies and are great at the high end.
+They start to work in the midrange frequencies and are usually great at the high frequencies.

-Enclosure types: Folded lines are way too heavy so not practical.
-Vented or ported boxes have good physical damping of the woofer cone at the frequency they are tuned for (usually around 50HZ), but the physical damping gets weak on either side of that frequency, so using active EQ to make the woofer acoustically flat at the listening position down to 30HZ can cause the woofer to "bottom out" (coil gets mashed and/or deformed), thereby permanently damaging the driver, so active EQ is not generally recommmended for vented box designs.
+Enclosure types: Folded lines are way too heavy so not practical IMO.
+Vented or ported boxes have good physical damping of the woofer cone at the frequency they are tuned for (usually around 50HZ), but the physical damping gets weak on either side of that frequency, so using active EQ to make the woofer acoustically flat at the listening position down to 30HZ can cause vented woofers to "bottom out" (coil gets mashed and/or deformed), thereby permanently damaging the driver, so active EQ is not generally recommmended for vented box designs.
 Venting a box is sort of the cheaper way to get lower bass, and some vented box designs sound pretty good.
 Personally I feel that being able to use active EQ is a huge plus, so I'm a big fan of closed boxes and active EQ for the woofers.
 The bass will be flat to a very low frequency, and have good damping all the way down (tight bass), consistent over frequency.
 Plus, the closed box can be substantially smaller than a typical vented box will need to be, for a given speaker driver.

 In real life, any sound will be perceived by both ears.
 The further ear will hear the sound with a slight delay (in the general vicinity of 125uS) relative to the ear with the more direct acoustic path, and with a relative frequency response rolloff due to the head being in the way.
 When this happens only once, the ear-brain mechanism knows how to perceive the location of the sound at all frequencies.
 If it happens a second time, but with a different time delays, because it's reproduced through a set of speakers that allow for a second inter-aural crosstalk, the ear-brain mechanism will get confused and to a large degree lose the ability to sense image location at the frequencies below about 1kHZ.
 It will still sense image location at the frequencies above about 1kHZ, which is why the stereo effect sounds as good as it does.